minaelee/microcloud-test/doc/index.md

 (home)=
 # MicroCloud

 Deploy a scalable, low-touch cloud platform in minutes with MicroCloud.
+Test.

 MicroCloud creates a lightweight cluster of machines that operates as an open source private cloud.
 It combines LXD for virtualization, MicroCeph for distributed storage, and MicroOVN for networking—all automatically configured by the [MicroCloud snap](https://snapcraft.io/microcloud) for reproducible, reliable deployments.